gonzalezerik/CSE-031/README.md

-# CSE 031 - Computer Organization
+# CSE 031 - Computer Organization & Assembly Language
 ## Fall 2020
 ## For archival purposes *only*